Polymer/old-docs-site/app/1.0/docs/devguide/settings.md

     * `shady`.
 All local DOM is rendered using shady DOM, even where shadow DOM is supported (current default).
     * `shadow`.
 Local DOM is rendered using shadow DOM where supported (this will be the default in the future).

+*   `lazyRegister`—options:
-*   `lazyRegister`—if true, many registration-time activities are deferred until the first instance of an element type is created.
-Defaults to false.
+    * `true`, many registration-time activities are deferred until the first instance of an element type is created.
+Defaults to `false`.
 (This default may change in the future.)
+    * `"max"`, Defers all behavior work until first element creation.
+When setting `lazyRegister` to `"max"`, a behavior cannot setup an element's `is` or custom constructor via defining `factoryImpl`.
+Polymer calls `beforeRegister` on the prototype to preserve the ability to use it in ES6.
+*   `useNativeCSSProperties` - when `true`, Polymer uses native custom CSS properties if the browser supports them.
+Defaults to `false` because of Safari 9 support being buggy.
+See [1.6.0 release notes](https://www.polymer-project.org/1.0/docs/release-notes#v-1-6-0) for more information.
+*   `noUrlSettings`- when `true`, Polymer settings can only be sent from a script in the page.
+In other words, URL query parameters such as `?dom=shadow` will be ignored.
+Defaults to `false`.